 The First Levy Won’t Be The Last If You Do Nothing

 Get to resolving your case or hire a tax attorney to handle it for you once you receive a California Franchise Tax Board bank levy.
 Receiving the levy is a sign that your case is deep in collections.
 Do not plan on getting the levy funds back, but it might be possible.
 If you do it is a bonus.
 Owe more than $20,000 to the FTB, IRS, or both?
-You can also contact us at (888) 515-4829 (4TAX) or by visit our Contact page and we will contact you back.
+You can visit our Contact page or call us at (888) 515-4829 and we will contact you back.
 You get a free consultation with an experienced tax attorney.
 If we cannot help, we will still point you in the right direction.

 I see a Garnishment Debit – Levy #0000433242 Fee: California State Levy 09/27/2019, that hit my bank account.
 I have not received a Levy notice in the mail and am concerned that it may be fraudulent.
 I am expecting to receive a levy but I have not received any of the paperwork yet to set up payments.
 Please advise on who I should contact or when I may be receiving this information.